AGC Aerospace & Defense

 AGC Aerospace & Defense is the portfolio brand of Acorn Growth Companies, an operationally focused, middle market private equity firm investing exclusively in aerospace and defense opportunities.

 AGC Aerospace & Defense, through its portfolio of companies, has become a global supplier of technologies, systems and services supporting commercial and military programs.
 Capabilities within the portfolio range from financing, engineering, and integration services to manufacturing, logistics, and aircraft modifications.
 AGC Aerospace & Defense is organized into four operating groups: AeroComposites, Finance, Integrated Defense, and Services.

 All the companies were aligned under the AGC Aerospace and Defense umbrella in 2009.
 The companies support DoD directly or as subcontractors to OEMs or Tier 1 defense contractors.

 Awards and recognition

 In early 2010, Veracity Technology Solutions received the Aviation Week MRO of the Year award from Aviation Week.
 The Oklahoma Technology Counsel profiled Veracity's non-destructive inspection (NDI) / non-destructive testing (NDT) solutions.
 In the spring of 2010, Valair Aviation was featured by a local news channel regarding their aircraft upgrade capabilities.

-Recently, the AGC Finance group was highlighted in CorporateJetInvestor magazine.